see-mike-out/erie-documentation/docs/encoding/pitch.md

 ## Pitch

 The `pitch` channel maps a data variable to a perceived frequency (high and low).
-Note that a higher frequency value is often perceived as a higher note, but the pitch itself is not the only determinant of a frequency.
+Note that a higher frequency value tends to be perceived as a higher note, but the pitch itself is not the only determinant of a frequency.
 A `pitch` value can be written as a frequency or a note.
 It is possible round to a note by setting `roundToNote` as `true` (default is `false`).
 For example, if a mapped pitch value is 130.6Hz, then the pitch sound is rounded to a closest note C3 (130.812Hz).